 8 pm: Check out the refurbished vaudeville theater, BSP Kingston in Uptown Kingston, where you can groove to the sounds of indie rock bands.
 UPAC in Kingston, part of the Bardavon Theater group, has hosted world-famous entertainers from Bill Maher to rock star Bryan Adams!

 10 am: Head over to Rhinebeck for their Sunday Farmers’ Market.
 Pick up homemade local bread, cider donuts, apple turnovers, and locally made cheeses for the ride home.
 Have brunch at The Beekman Arms and Delameter Inn, the oldest operating inn in the United States, and also where the Clintons stayed during Chelsea & Marc’s wedding weekend!
 Make sure to indulge in gourmet chocolates and coffee at Samuel’s Sweet Shop.

 12 pm: Go apple picking at Cedar Heights Orchards, a scenic apple orchard where you won’t have to duel with fellow apple hunters.
 It is also a perfect spot for a photo opportunity.

-Go for a hike at Poet’s Walk, part of Scenic Hudson, a popular hiking trail and backdrop for family portraits or engagement shoots.
+2 pm: Hike at Poet’s Walk, part of Scenic Hudson, a popular hiking trail and backdrop for family portraits or engagement shoots.
 Poet’s Walk has wonderful views of the Hudson River.

-Finish off the afternoon with an educational tour and wine tasting inside a 1940’s Dutch style barn at Milbrook Winery.
+3 pm: Finish off the afternoon with an educational tour and wine tasting inside a 1940’s Dutch style barn at Milbrook Winery.